-We acknowledge that legalization of cannabis has health and social impacts.
-When experiencing these impacts, it is important to consider that the body of scientific evidence about the use of cannabis has been impacted by its status as illegal.
-A large proportion of the scientific evidence to date examines the potential harm cannabis may cause (e.g. Eggertson, 2017).
-This guide recognizes that while there is a place for harm-focused research, there is also a need to explore the therapeutic role of cannabis and anticipates that research with this focus will increase over time.
+Now that cannabis is legal in Canada, it is important to note that the body of scientific evidence about cannabis use has been impacted by its status as illegal.
+While there is a place for harm-focused research, there is also a need to explore the therapeutic role of cannabis and review research about medicinal health impacts of cannabinoids in all human populations.

 Cannabis